Orelbenr/cryptopals-writeups/Set4_Stream_crypto_and_randomness/README.md

     `final_msg = org_msg + padding + new_msg`

-- And finally we generate the new MAC using the SHA-1 state and the final message length:
+- And finally, we generate the new MAC using the SHA-1 state and the final message length:

     `fake_len = len(final_msg) + key_len`